nayere6342/sep11-freedom-project/blog/entry01.md

 	* _This was before I started researching things about kaboom.js._

 * Another challenge I faced was that I didn't tinker enough while working on _kaboom.js_ entry.
-	* _This was because I keep getting errors, crashes, and plain issues._
+	* _*because I keep getting errors, crashes, and plain issues._

-* One Last challenge I had in my experience in this entry was that
+* One last challenge I had in my experience in this entry was that I didn't ask for help enough.

-*

-*

-*
+	* _Mostly because I didn't use slack or any other help._

+* One takeaway I have was that I need to tinker more with my tool.
+	* _Can because I can get a better knowing of what my tool can do._

+* Another takeaway I got from this is that I need better time management skills in this space.
+	* _As in not doing everything last minute..._

+* One last takeaway I have from this entry is that I would like to learn more from this point and knowing more about my tool will help me in the long run.

 ---

 #### **__Links:__**